vladopajic/go-test-coverage/README.md

 ## Sponsor this project

 This project is offered free of charge.
-However, if you are using go-test-coverage in a for-profit organization or have switched from a paid coverage reporting service, please consider [sponsoring the project](https://github.com/sponsors/vladopajic).
+However, if you are using `go-test-coverage` in a for-profit organization or have switched from a paid coverage reporting service, please consider [sponsoring the project](https://github.com/sponsors/vladopajic).
 Your support helps maintain and improve it!

 ## Contribution

-All contributions are useful, whether it is a simple typo, a more complex change, or just pointing out an issue.
-We welcome any contribution so feel free to open PR or issue.
+We welcome all contributions—whether it's fixing a typo, adding new features, or pointing out an issue.
+Feel free to open a pull request or issue to contribute!